-Each entry in this table summarises the changes to these procedures made since the last review (if any).
+Each entry in the table below summarises the changes to this policy and procedures made since the last review (if any).

-Version Number KAHSC Version Description Date of Review/Revision 1 Original Feb 2012 2 Amendments made to incorporate changes following the introduction of the revised EYFS Statutory Framework 2012 Aug 2012 3 Amendments made following introduction of Cumbria County Council Triage system Sept 2012 4 Amended to take account of the introduction of the Disclosure and Barring Service Nov 2012 5 Amended to include the Cumbria Thresholds Guidance documents Mar 2013 6 Amended to include changes to the Disclosure and Barring Service (June 2013) and to the County Council Triage system including reference to the Single Referral Form Sept 2013 7 Updated to include DfE revised guidance and reference to Local Authority Designated Officer (LADO) Allegations Notification Form Changes highlighted.
+Version Number KAHSC Version Description Date of Revision 1 Original Feb 2012 2 Amendments made to incorporate changes following the introduction of the revised EYFS Statutory Framework 2012 Aug 2012 3 Amendments made following introduction of Cumbria County Council Triage system Sept 2012 4 Amended to take account of the introduction of the Disclosure and Barring Service Nov 2012 5 Amended to include the Cumbria Thresholds Guidance documents Mar 2013 6 Amended to include changes to the Disclosure and Barring Service (June 2013) and to the County Council Triage system including reference to the Single Referral Form Sept 2013 7 Updated to include DfE revised guidance and reference to Local Authority Designated Officer (LADO) Allegations Notification Form Changes highlighted.
 Feb 2014 8 Updates to web links only.
 Mar 2014 9 Updated to include minor changes to the Statutory Framework for EYFS due to come into force in September 2014 and the newly published DfE 'Keeping Children Safe in Education' April 2014 and the supporting guidance Keeping Children Safe in Education - Information for all School and College Staff, April 2014.
 Apr 2014 10 Further amendments in light of 'Keeping Children Safe in Education'.
 May 2014 11 Revisions to the 'Child Concerns' form and changes to the Early Help/CAF Assessment process issued by the LA which came into force in May 2014and amended to show that the document must now be Approved by the Governing Body or Proprietor.
 Sept 2014 12 Update to reference DfE Behaviour and Discipline in Schools - A Guide for Head teachers and School staff - Reviewed Sept 2014 Oct 2014 13 Update to reference change from Cumbria County Triage Service to Cumbria Safeguarding Hub effective 03 November 2014 Nov 2014 14 Updated to include requirements of the Childcare Act 2006 and Childcare (Disqualification) Regulations 2009 Jan 2015 15 Updated to include Cumbria Summary of Allegations Management Procedures flowchart Feb 2015 16 Updated to include changes to DfE 'Keeping Children Safe in Education' March 2015, 'Working Together to Safeguard Children' - March 2015 and 'Information Sharing - Guidance for Safeguarding Practitioners' March 2015 Apr 2015 17 Updated to include changes to DfE 'Keeping Children Safe in Education' July 2015 July 2015 18 Updated to include additional information relating to the 'Prevent Duty', CSE, CME etc. Change in title of former 'LADO' to 'DO' throughout.
 Nov 2015 19 Document split into Policy and Procedures.
 References to emotional well-being of pupils also included.
-Mar 2016 20 Updated to take account of 'Keeping Children Safe in Education' - September 2016 Aug 2016 21 Amended to include best practice advice from Ofsted Dec 2016 22 Amended to include best practice advice on 'Sexting' from Ofsted Feb 2017 23 Minor amendments to date of new EYFS Statutory Framework - April 2017 April 2017 24 Updated to include reference to the Contractor Code of Conduct and safe use of contractors Sept 2017 25 Revisions to information relating to Designated Teacher and day of week added to Concern Form - now linked March 2018 26 Updated to take account of 'Keeping Children Safe in Education' - September 2018 Aug 2018
+Mar 2016 20 Updated to take account of 'Keeping Children Safe in Education' - September 2016 Aug 2016 21 Amended to include best practice advice from Ofsted Dec 2016 22 Amended to include best practice advice on 'Sexting' from Ofsted Feb 2017 23 Minor amendments to date of new EYFS Statutory Framework - April 2017 April 2017 24 Updated to include reference to the Contractor Code of Conduct and safe use of contractors Sept 2017